How to makeover a brass chandelier using craft store acrylic paint and supplies.

 I trimmed the excess wire with wire cutters and put a dab of Gorilla Glue on each knot to make sure each string of crystal beads would be secure.

 For the crystal beads that drape around the arms, I used the larger beads.
 I did one section at a time (one arm to the next).
-I strung 18 beads onto the wire and then tied it around the bottom of each candle cup.

 I wrapped the wire under and over to make sure the string of beads were secure and then cut off the excess wire.

 I then made 5 – tiered drops to add to each arm.
 I placed three big beads and one tiny one on a jewelry making endpin.

 I then threaded each one onto wire and wrapped it around each arm of the chandy.

-The bottom little accent on the chandy looked like it needed something so I added a tiered drop to it.
+The bottom little accent on the chandelier looked like it needed something so I added a tiered drop to it.
 There was nothing to wire it to so I flattened the closed hook end against the bead.

-Remember the before?
+Remember the Before?

-You can find out how I accomplished it in this post – How to make a Chandelier Cover.
+You can find out how I accomplished it in this post – How to make a Chandelier Chain Cover.
 I didn’t use Velcro for this one, I just stood on a ladder and sewed it right around the chain.